lillefrog/SimpleNLX_Cortex_scripts/README.txt

 This directory contains scripts that are used for reading or analyzing data stored in Neuralynx or Cortex files.
-The scripts are not made to be general use but they can be very usefull as a starting point for future projects.
+The scripts are not made to be general use but they can be very useful as a starting point for future projects.
 Each script sould be in its own subfolder and have a short description in the start of the file.
 If there are any cortex programs used to record the data they should be included in the folder.